samer--/prolog/cclab/prolog/cctab/README.md

          on leaving tabling mode and subsequent lookups on complete tables need no delimited context.
-This more or less implements the functionality of Desouter et al's library.
+This more or less implements the functionality of Desouter et al's library. cctab9 - Variation on  cctab8 - more stuff in cctabled/1, less in shift-handler.

+ccptab1 - Based on cctab7 (tabled probabilistic prolog) but giving up on production time
+          probability labelling and instead going by goal terms, then doing a more thorough post processing of the tables to remove redundant variant solutions.
+          After that, inside and outside probabilities can be computed more effiently.

+Multiple variant tables containing duplicate solutions.
+Not using subsuming variants.
+Not using subsumed variants to initialise subsuming variant table

+Will each duplicate solution end up with the same explanations?
+Sharing solutions between variants?
+Look at subsumption lattice
+What about variables in answers?